Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 mount count, maximum mount count which is my case -1 because I didn't set it on the fstab, if you remember in my case the pass (which is the max count mount) is set on 0 which mean it will never pass the fsck checking.

-We also can use **debugfs** to get more information  about the device, if we run that tool we will be in debug like system, inside of it if we type **ls** it will bring us more details then the normal **ls** done, we also can type **lsdel** which bring us all file in that device that was delited, normally you wouldn't to see anything becouse **rm** do greate job of deleting file.
+We also can use **debugfs** to get more information  about the device, if we run that tool we will be in debug like system, inside of it if we type **ls** it will bring us more details then the normal **ls** done, we also can type **lsdel** which bring us all file in that device that was deleted, normally you wouldn't to see anything becouse **rm** do greate job of deleting file.

 We also can specified what is the superblock we want to read and what is the size of block with the following command: